 Parents are encouraged to visit Groves by attending one of our monthly tours and information sessions, or by scheduling an individual appointment.
+Visits are scheduled during the school day.
 For more information about tours please click here.

-As part of the application process, families are required to send school records including report cards and IEP (if applicable), recent individual psychological/educational testing, and teacher recommendation forms.
-An application fee of $75 is due at this time.
+As part of the application process, families are required to send the application form along with recent individual psychological/educational testing, teacher feedback forms, and report cards and IEP (if applicable).
+An application fee of $75 is due with application.
 Applications cannot be submitted online.
 To request an information/application packet, please click the "Request Information or School Tour" button above.

 After records are reviewed and the student is found to meet initial criteria, he/she is invited for a full-day visit to Groves.
 The visiting day is a required part of the admissions process.
 Additional visiting days will be scheduled if needed.

 For admission to the upcoming school year, the ideal time to apply is between December and March.

 - Applications received before mid-February receive priority consideration.
 Families who apply by mid-February are notified of admissions decisions by early April.